-Founded in November 2012, the Workers Organizing Committee of Chicago is a union of fast food workers from the Chicago, Indianapolis, and Rockford area pushing for better conditions in their industries.
-Our Fight for 15 campaign seeks: $15/hour living wage and the right to form a union without retaliation.
+Founded in November 2012, the Workers Organizing Committee of Chicago is a union of fast food workers from the Chicagoland area pushing for better conditions in fast food industry.
+The Fight for 15 campaign demands: $15/hour living wage and the right to form a union without retaliation.

-The Fight for 15 campaign is supported by an ever-expanding coalition of community, labor and faith-based groups including: Action Now; Albany Park Neighborhood Council; Arise Chicago; Brighton Park Neighborhood Council; Chicago Coalition for the Homeless; Chicago Jobs with Justice; Chicago Teachers Union; Grassroots Collaborative; Illinois Hunger Coalition; Jane Addams Senior Caucus; ONE Northside; Southside Together Organizing for Power (STOP); SEIU Local 1; SEIU Local 73; SEIU Healthcare Illinois; Indiana, Southsiders Organized for Unity and Liberation; United Electrical, Radio and Machine Workers of America
+The Fight for 15 is supported by an ever-expanding coalition of community, labor and faith-based groups including: Action Now; Albany Park Neighborhood Council; Arise Chicago; Brighton Park Neighborhood Council; Chicago Coalition for the Homeless; Chicago Jobs with Justice; Chicago Teachers Union; Grassroots Collaborative; Illinois Hunger Coalition; Jane Addams Senior Caucus; ONE Northside; Southside Together Organizing for Power (STOP); SEIU Local 1; SEIU Local 73; SEIU Healthcare Illinois; Indiana, Southsiders Organized for Unity and Liberation; United Electrical, Radio and Machine Workers of America